-Hours Billed to Clients / Employee Capacity = Billable Utilization
+Hours Billed to Clients / Person's Capacity = Billable Utilization

-If your employees bill 32 hours of a 40-hour work week, their billable utilization rate is 80%.
-Most agencies will segment utilization rates by employee type because individual contributors will typically bill more to clients than managers or leaders who spend more non-billable time on people development and managing the business.
+If your People bill 32 hours of a 40-hour work week, their billable utilization rate is 80%.
+Most agencies will segment utilization rates by worker type because individual contributors will typically bill more to clients than managers or leaders who spend more non-billable time on people development and managing the business.